This Help File Page was last Modified on 05/10//2020

 ✓There are three general types of services that need to be periodically Invoiced:

 1.Central Station Monitoring and monitoring related Service services (e.g., Monitoring, Open and Close Reports, Access Control, Freeze and Carbon Monoxide warning systems)

-2.Service Department provided periodic charges for contracted services (e.g., Service Contracts for regularly scheduled Alarm System and File Alarm Inspections)
+2.Service Department provided periodic charges for contracted services (e.g., Service Contracts for regularly scheduled Alarm System and/or File Alarm Inspections)

 3.Fixed Term Installment Sales (Leases, Equipment Purchases)